-- As a strict prerequisite, the corresponding lecture must be taken concurrently or before.
+- As a strict prerequisite, the corresponding lecture has to be taken concurrently or before.
 It is not possible to take the mechanics and E&M labs concurrently (even if you have taken both lectures before).
-No exceptions will be made. - Consequently, if you decide to withdraw from the corresponding lecture, you also have to withdraw from the corresponding laboratory course.
+No exceptions will be made. - As a consequence, if you decide to withdraw from the corresponding lecture you also have to withdraw from the corresponding laboratory course.